PINE HOLLOW GOLF COURSE

 Ratings, design, and course details pulled from Course Vaults.

-Pine Hollow was designed by Bob Moore, JMP Group, and Maurice Brackett.
+Pine Hollow was designed by Maurice Brackett, Bob Moore, and JMP Group.

 Yes.
 Pine Hollow at Pine Hollow Golf Course is listed as welcoming public or guest play on Course Vaults.